nirajp82/AWSServicesForCSharpDevelopers/SystemsManager/10_A_ssm_run_exe_ec2_assoication.md

     public SsmService()
     {
-        // Initialize SSM client with default credentials and region _ssmClient = new AmazonSimpleSystemsManagementClient();
+        // Initialize the AWS SSM client using default credentials and region from the environment or IAM role _ssmClient = new AmazonSimpleSystemsManagementClient();
     }

     /// <summary>
-    /// Triggers the SSM document to run a .exe file on a specific EC2 instance.
+    /// Triggers execution of an SSM Association that runs a custom document on a target EC2 instance.
+    /// This document runs a .exe file with optional parameters using PowerShell.
     /// </summary>
+    /// <param name="instanceId">The EC2 instance ID where the document should be executed.</param>
+    /// <param name="exePath">Full path to the executable (optional).
+If null, default value from the document is used.</param>
+    /// <param name="param1">First argument to pass to the .exe (optional).</param>
+    /// <param name="param2">Second argument to pass to the .exe (optional).</param>
     public async Task CreateAssociationAndRunExeAsync(
         string instanceId,
         string exePath = null,
         string param1 = null,
         string param2 = null)
     {
-        var request = new CreateAssociationRequest
+        // Define the CreateAssociationRequest, which binds the document to a specific instance and optionally overrides parameters var request = new CreateAssociationRequest
         {
-            Name = "RunExeFromEC2", // The name of your custom SSM document
+            // This should match the name of the custom SSM document you created in the AWS Console Name = "RunExeFromEC2",

-            Targets = new List<AssociationTarget>
+            // Target a specific EC2 instance by its instance ID Targets = new List<AssociationTarget>
             {
                 new AssociationTarget
                 {
-                    Key = "InstanceIds", // This means you're targeting a specific EC2 instance Values = new List<string> { instanceId }
+                    Key = "InstanceIds", // Can also use tags if you want to target by tag instead Values = new List<string> { instanceId }
                 }
             },

-            // Parameters to pass to the document — only override defaults if needed Parameters = new Dictionary<string, List<string>>()
+            // Optional parameters to override document defaults Parameters = new Dictionary<string, List<string>>()
         };

-        if (exePath != null)
+        // Only include parameters if they are explicitly passed; otherwise, the SSM document's default will be used if (exePath != null)
             request.Parameters["exePath"] = new List<string> { exePath };

         if (param1 != null)
             request.Parameters["param1"] = new List<string> { param1 };

         if (param2 != null)
             request.Parameters["param2"] = new List<string> { param2 };

         try
         {
+            // Call AWS to create the association and trigger execution of the document on the instance
-            // This triggers execution of the SSM document on the target instance var response = await _ssmClient.CreateAssociationAsync(request);
+            // This is asynchronous: AWS will start running the document shortly after the association is created var response = await _ssmClient.CreateAssociationAsync(request);

-            Console.WriteLine("✅ Association created:");
+            // Output some basic information for confirmation/debugging Console.WriteLine("✅ Association created:");
             Console.WriteLine($"AssociationId: {response.AssociationDescription.AssociationId}");
         }
         catch (Exception ex)
         {
-            Console.WriteLine("❌ Error running SSM association: " + ex.Message);
+            // Print the error if something goes wrong (e.g., bad instance ID, permissions issue, document doesn't exist) Console.WriteLine("❌ Error running SSM association: " + ex.Message);
         }
     }